hoppscotch/.github/profile/README.md

 **[Hoppscotch](https://hoppscotch.io) is a community-driven end-to-end open source API development ecosystem.**

-- Used by more than one million developers
+- Used by more than 1.5 million developers
 - 52,000+ GitHub stars
 - 100,000+ monthly users